- SIWI – Leading expert in water governance

 The Power of Dialogue and Cooperation

 At SIWI, we’ve long believed in the power of transboundary water cooperation as a lever for both sustainable development and peace.
 That’s why our participation in Samarkand focused on climate and water diplomacy, with insights drawn from our flagship programme, Shared Waters Partnership.
 These discussions reinforced a central message: regional collaboration and diplomacy are no longer optional — they are essential.
-Shared water resources connect us, across borders and interests.
+Shared water resources connect us, across borders, sectors and interests.
 Through science-based policy, open dialogue, and mutual trust, we can turn shared challenges into shared solutions.

 Forests, Water, and a Sustainable Future